Estimated reading time: 6 minutes

 Unlike IFTTT, Zapier is a more business-focused app integration dashboard that can help to streamline repetitive (and pesky) tasks towards an optimized workflow.
 Even better, they’re super affordable and work with over 750 web apps!

-The other cool thing is that you can customize integrations even further than some of the other tools out there.
+The other cool thing is that you can customize integrations even further than some other tools out there.
 In other words, instead of only being able to integrate two apps, it lets you set up a ‘zap’ with three apps or more!

 Mention is amazing!
-Create an account, add your business’s name, save and get notified when anyone mentions you (or someone/something very similar) via Twitter, on a public forum, etc.!
+Create an account, add your business’s name, save, and get notified when anyone mentions you (or someone/something very similar) via Twitter, on a public forum, etc.!

 After you start receiving notifications, make sure to read them ASAP and then reply accordingly.
-This tool is not only great for monitoring comments, shares, etc. on social media, but for overall reputation management!
+This tool is not only great for monitoring comments, shares, etc., on social media, but for overall reputation management!

 So there you have it, a few social media marketing tools to help solve some of those unrelenting marketing issues!
 If you’re looking for more advice, check out our SMO, SEO, and website optimization categories!

 If you want to stick with social media marketing, check out these posts:

 - What to consider before creating a new social media profile